-In addition to achievement awards, the Department of Safety Sciences has several scholarships available to students including MEM Outstanding Student Scholarships, the Tieszen, Goetz, Phillips Petroleum Company, Key Safety, Brueske Industrial Safety, Freeman Transportation, Goldberg St. Louis Risk and Insurance Management Society, St. Louis ASSE Chapter scholarships, and the Construction Safety Group of Kansas City Scholarship program.
+In addition to achievement awards, the safety programs have several scholarships available to students including MEM Outstanding Student Scholarships, the Tieszen, Goetz, Phillips Petroleum Company, Key Safety, Brueske Industrial Safety, Freeman Transportation, Goldberg St. Louis Risk and Insurance Management Society, St. Louis ASSE Chapter scholarships, and the Construction Safety Group of Kansas City Scholarship program.

-The Department of Safety Sciences has a highly qualified faculty, known for stimulating student achievement in departmental programs and projects.
+The safety programs have a highly qualified faculty, known for stimulating student achievement in departmental programs and projects.
 UCM's 16 to 1 student-faculty ratio allows for personalized attention and mentoring.
 In addition to diverse backgrounds and experience, they are also active participants in research and scholarly activity.
 Faculty members are active in professional organizations and have presented at national and international conferences.

-Other sources of departmental strength include working relationships with the Occupational Safety and Health Administration, Environmental Protection Agency, Department of Transportation, Mine Safety and Health Administration, American Society of Safety Engineers, and American Industrial Hygiene Association.
+Other sources of program strength include working relationships with the Occupational Safety and Health Administration, Environmental Protection Agency, Department of Transportation, Mine Safety and Health Administration, American Society of Safety Engineers, and American Industrial Hygiene Association.

-Safety sciences students are encouraged to participate in professional organizations.
+Safety students are encouraged to participate in professional organizations.
 Student chapters of the American Society of Safety Engineers, the American Industrial Hygiene Association, and the Rho Sigma Kappa Honor Society are available in the department.
-The Department of Safety Sciences also offers an internship program to qualified students.
+The safety programs also offer an internship program to qualified students.
 Internships allow students to gain practical experience in the operation of various components of the safety science field.
 Internships are available with business, industry and government.

-For more information, write to the Department of Safety Sciences, Humphreys 327, UCM, Warrensburg, MO 64093, or call 1-660-543-4626.
-The department's web address is www.ucmo.edu/ss and its email address is safety@ucmo.edu.
+For more information, contact the OSH program coordinator, Humphreys 327, UCM, Warrensburg, MO 64093, or call 1-660-543-4626.
+The department's web address is www.ucmo.edu/ss.